If you were to look back at my most recent blogs you’ll see that I’ve ‘fell off’ a little bit.

 So, when you’re talking about your failures – it’s important to be mindful of HOW you’re talking to yourself.

 I don’t mean it’s simply a case of berating yourself because that’s not going to make you feel any better or prove constructive to your psyche.

-When you’re talking to yourself – there are several things you must consider when you’re dealing with ‘failure’.
+When you’re talking to yourself – there are several things you must consider when you’re coping with ‘failure’.

 Don’t Focus On The Failure, Focus On Acceptance

-This is in relation to talking to yourself but also analysing what happened.
+This is in relation to talking to yourself but also analyzing what happened.
 It is for me reminiscent of the teachings of the Landmark Forum which suddenly come to mind now.

 I.e ‘It is what it is’ and ‘it isn’t what it isn’t.